Definition

 Broadly speaking, a jig or fixture is any device that guides drills or other tools so as to produce work that is interchangeable within the tolerances set by manufacturing requirements.

-The same terms are also used for devices or frames that hold pieces in their proper position while being welded. or otherwise joined together.
-We are, however, most interested in devices for hold- ing work during various machining operations, and jigs and fixtures of this class will receive the greatest attention.
+We are, however, most interested in devices for holding work during various machining operations, and jigs and fixtures of this class will receive the greatest attention.

-A distinguishing definition for jigs and fixtures that seems to be generally accepted is about as follows: A jig is a work-holding, device which is not fastened to the machine on which it is used.
-A fixture is also a work-holding device but one that is bolted or otherwise fastened to the machine.
 The jig, for example may be moved around on the table of a drill press to bring each bushing under the drill spindle.
 A fixture, on the other hand, is fastened to the table or base of a machine, and either the tool is moved to the point of operation, as in the case of a radial drill; or the table is moved under the cutting tools, as in a milling machine.
-This definition, however, has not been offically standardized

 Source: Fred H Colvin, Jigs and Fixtures: A Reference Book, Showing Many Types of Jigs and Fixtures in Actual Use, and Suggestions for Various Cases.
-1913, page 1 (I checked the text of subsequent editions, 1922 and 1938, and found the definitions unchanged.)
+1913, page 1

-Any device, constituting an essential element of a machine, which holds in position either the work or the tool acting on the work.
+[A fixture is] any device, constituting an essential element of a machine, which holds in position either the work or the tool acting on the work.
 A fixture in serving its purpose is generally dependent upon the action of the machine of which it is a part, while the jig is not.

 Webster's International Dictionary, 2nd Edition Unabridged, (1952) defines: